sonniebailey/sonniebailey.github.io/about-content.md

 Do you want to discuss an individual, publicly listed company, and its future prospects?
 I'm probably not going to add any value.
 I believe in a version of the efficient market hypothesis in relation to these sorts of investments – the market for these investments may not be efficient, but they inefficient in ways that we can't predict, so we might as well treat them as efficient, and accept that the market price for investments in these assets reflect all available information.

 A particular investment offering, whether that be a managed investment scheme directed towards retail clients, or even wholesale clients?
 I can look into it.
-My legal background (which has included preparing and updating Product Disclosure Statements (PDSs), and underlying documents (such as trust deeds) for these sorts of products), informed by my time as a financial planner, has equipped me well for this.
+My legal background (which has included working directly for a fund manager, and also preparing and updating Product Disclosure Statements (PDSs), and underlying documents (such as trust deeds) for these sorts of products), informed by my time as a financial planner, has equipped me well for this.

 Insurance?
-I can speak in very general terms in relation to personal insurance – such as life insurance, income and mortgage protection insurance, trauma/critical illness insurance, and total and permanent disability insurance.
+I can speak in general terms in relation to personal insurance – such as life insurance, income and mortgage protection insurance, trauma/critical illness insurance, and total and permanent disability insurance.
 I can talk, generally, about health insurance, and also in relation to some general insurance products (but with less granularity).
 I do *not* provide advice about specific insurance products: I would suggest you speak to a product specialist about this (and am happy to refer you to someone if necessary).
 However, I can speak about these sorts of products within the broader context of your situation, particularly in terms of what you want to achieve – and *don't* want to happen.
+I can also speak generally about the level of cover that might be appropriate for you, and why.

 Lending?
-This isn't something I don't really touch, except in the context of your broader situation.
+This isn't something I don't really touch, except in the context of your broader situation (for example, whether additional lending would be appropriate or not).

 Over time, the main thing I've found is that the true value with financial planning doesn't relate to the specific underlying financial assets.
 It's about how they work together, at a holistic, big picture level.
-To the extent it relates to investment assets, it relates to your overall asset allocation – how your assets are spread across different types of investments across the entire range of your investments, whether that be KiwiSaver, investments in one or more managed funds, investments in publicly listed shares, investments in private companies, investments in real estate, and the like.
+To the extent it relates to investment assets, it relates to your overall asset allocation – that is, how your assets are spread across different types of investments across the entire range of your investments, whether that be KiwiSaver, investments in one or more managed funds, investments in publicly listed shares, investments in private companies, investments in real estate, and the like.

 I can, and am prepared to, discuss a number of financial topics at a granular level.
 However, I am reluctant to do that without a solid grounding of how that topic fits within your broader situation.

 #### Does Fairhaven Wealth's INSIGHT service result in any definitive advice?

-No. This service is called an "INSIGHT" service because it is not about *me* providing *advice* to *you*.
-This service is about helping to elicit your own insight, to help you make your own informed decisions.
+It might, but this isn't the main reason for the engagement.
+This service is called an "INSIGHT" service because it is not about *me* providing *advice* to *you*.
+This service is about helping you cultivate your own insight, to help you make your own informed decisions.

 #### Will I receive a financial plan or anything of the sort?

-No. At the end of our engagement, you will receive one or more emails that will summarise some of the things we will have discussed.
-However, this will not represent a financial plan.
+No. At the end of our engagement, you'll receive one or more emails that will summarise some of the things we will have discussed.
+However, it will not represent a comprehensive financial plan.

 #### Is this an ongoing service?

 No. This is a one-off service.
 Fairhaven Wealth provides one-off services, not ongoing engagements.

 Of course, we can have an ongoing *relationship*.
-I love to stay in touch with past clients!
-It is one of the most rewarding parts of the business.
+I love staying in touch with past clients!
+It is one of the most rewarding parts of my job.
 But that doesn't translate to an ongoing *professional* engagement, which results in you committing to pay Fairhaven Wealth on an ongoing basis.

 This is fundamentally different from a lot of providers of financial services.
 Most engagements, particularly those provided by financial planners and investment advisers, are ongoing arrangements, which involve a commitment to provide ongoing services – not to mention, a commitment to pay ongoing fees.

 For many people, ongoing service arrangements are appropriate and suitable.
-If you want or need an ongoing arrangement like this, then Fairhaven Wealth is not right for you.
+If you want or need an ongoing arrangement like this, then Fairhaven Wealth will not be right for you.

 However, if you want to work on a one-off basis, and don't want to feel "locked" into an ongoing service – and fee – arrangement, then Fairhaven Wealth's service might be appropriate for you.